Emotionally, I have to admit that I’m not doing so well right now.

 Intellectually, I recognize the symptoms: my unwillingness to leave the house, to do things, to see people, to prepare for my students, even to go to movies.
 Intellectually I force myself to get out a little, to visit a little, to study a little, but even my physical therapist recognizes and remarks on the changes in my demeanor, my body language, my physical health as a side affect of this loss and its related challenges.

 Intellectually, I recognize that the problems of Patrick’s estate—and there are many—are of his doing, not mine.
 I have no reason to feel like I’m a failure, yet in many ways it’s like I’ve disappointed him, been unable to clean up his mess the way he wanted me to do.
 Despite his best efforts and intentions to share things equally between his kids and Stephanie’s family, he left a mess.
-I’m sure he didn’t mean for a paltry sum to permanently rupture things between my sister Jennifer and the rest of the family, but it has.
+I’m sure he didn’t mean for a paltry sum to permanently rupture things between my sister Jennifer (who is actively defying his wishes) and the rest of the family, but it has.

 Intellectually I should forgive my father for his mistakes (in life and in dying), my sister for her greed, and myself for allowing this pain to surface in such unbecoming ways.